 “Well… it was the 9th yesterday for me.”

 “You only live in the world where things progress.
-In the other one, your partner from Polar Bear lives and everyone wakes up to a new December 1st for the rest of eternity.”
+In the other one, your partner from Polar Bear lives and everyone wakes up to the same day for the rest of eternity.”

 “Why am I special?”

 “I wish I could tell you.
 I knew it the moment you pulled up with this Bimmer that day.
-You’re somehow two years ahead.”
+You’re two years ahead, somehow.”

 “Christ… Sorry, bad habit.”

 We pulled into the station.
 We had Cameron booked and ready to go for questioning in just ten minutes.
-The chief congratulated us and remarked how regretful this whole situation was.
-He clapped both O’Hara and I on the back.
+The chief congratulated us, remarked how regretful this whole situation was, clapped both O’Hara and I on the back; standard pleasantries.
 O’Hara winked at me again.

 Thinking about it, we were never really “friends.”
 We were courteous, insofar as I knew he had my back and I his.
 I could never put my finger on it, but there was something about him that bothered the hell out of me.
 A terrible urge overtook me.
 I knew it now, I hated this Irish fuck, the way he winked, like it was some trick he’d practice in the mirror but still didn’t have the hang of; how it’d always take him a full minute to stub out a single goddamn cigarette; and how he never had much glowing words for Mrs. O’Hara either, even though I knew without a doubt she was just about the sweetest who’d ever walked this Earth.
-And now and most importantly poor poor Yuki, who’d given my life more meaning than ever any criminal I’d arrested.
+And now and most importantly poor poor Yuki.
 I reached for my gun.
 Cameron had burst out of the interrogation room, two detectives running after him.
 There was something in his eyes that made me understand what I had to do.